patrickfav/under-the-hood/README.md

 ### Template Concept

-The template hast the following main components
+The template has the following main components

 * `Pages` is responsible for creating and managing a collection of `Page` and contains the main config